 You will also notice that the group name is always updateable, so if you have to change group names, it's no problem at all.

-If you have purchased an Adobe Sign for a small business plan, use the Admin Console to manage users and entitlements associated with them.
-You can also assign multiple administrators to help manage your team or the functional behavior of Adobe Sign
+If you have purchased an Acrobat Sign for a small business plan, use the Admin Console to manage users and entitlements associated with them.
+You can also assign multiple administrators to help manage your team or the functional behavior of Acrobat Sign

 Finally, it's time to add users!

-There are two methods for creating new users in Adobe Sign:
+There are two methods for creating new users in Acrobat Sign:

 One at a time